What we’re looking for…

-It is essential that applicants have suitable experience of working in a Primary School setting, either on a voluntary or salaried basis.
-It is desirable that such experience includes a range of year groups covering KS1 and KS2.
+It is essential that applicants have suitable experience of working in a Primary or Secondary School setting, either on a voluntary or salaried basis.
+It is desirable that such experience includes a range of year groups covering Key Stages (KS 1 & 2 for Primary and KS3 & 4 for Secondary).
 The more experience an applicant can gain before applying for a place on the course, the greater the chance they will have of being successful.

 If the number of applications far exceeds the number of places available on the course, applicants with little or no school experience will not be selected for interview.